-CRS will hire two Institutional Capacity Strengthening Officers, to be based in Dire Dawa (1) and Shashemene (1) and to work closely with implementing partners Hararghe Catholic Secreteriat (HCS) and Meki Catholic Secreteriat, (MCS) respectively.
+CRS will hire two Institutional Capacity Strengthening Officers, to be based in Dire Dawa and to work closely with implementing partners Hararghe Catholic Secreteriat (HCS).
 The incumbent will lead capacity building efforts for both the local implementing partners and relevant woreda and kebele government institutions.
 The incumbent will play a key role in facilitating the phased expansion of ELRP into additional woredas in program year 3, in accordance with capacity strengthening measures.
 Along with the ELRP PSNP Systems Manager, the incumbent will work closely with PSNP to facilitate sustainable graduation of participating households, limiting forced or early graduation.
 Towards this end the incumbent will lead efforts to prepare PSNP clients to diversify their livelihoods through market-driven value chains, facilitating linkages that will enable households to graduate from the program.

 The incumbent will collaborate closely with Woreda and Kebele level Food Security Task Forces (K/WFSTF) to support their efforts and provide a platform to share learning across Oromia and the nation.
 The incumbent must have a strong understanding of the underlying causes of food insecurity in Ethiopia.
 The incumbent must be well-versed in the PSNP methodology, in particular the holistic approach of PSNP IV (including economic livelihoods and nutrition), aimed at increasing resilience of its beneficiaries.